 Breastfeeding Twins – Your Dietary Requirements

-- Breast milk contains antibodies.
-These help babies fight infections, as well as lowering the risk of developing food allergies.
+- Breastmilk contains antibodies to help babies fight infections and can lower the risk of them developing food allergies.

-- Breastfeeding lowers the risk of obesity, diabetes and other diseases.
+- Breastfeeding can lower the risk of sudden infant death syndrome as well as the risk of obesity, diabetes and other diseases.

 - Lower risk of complications if your babies are premature.

 Breastfeeding lowers your risk of both breast and ovarian cancers and osteoarthritis and it can help to shift any excess weight put on during pregnancy.
 It can also help with bonding with your babies which can often take longer with twins.

 Will I have enough milk?

 This is a common concern among mothers about to breastfeed twins or triplets.
 The supply of milk adjusts to the demand.
 Mothers feeding twins or triplets can produce enough milk for their babies if breastfeeding and expressing regularly.
 The more you breastfeed or express, the more adequate your milk supply will be.
 Information on expressing is available from midwifery nursing staff.
 To produce this extra supply of milk you will need to eat more food and drink more fluids than usual.